cesbo/help/content/docs/adapters/lnb/index.en.md

 Disable LNB voltage supply and tone signal

+{{< notice >}}
-> Allows you to connect several DVB-adapters to single converter through
-> a passive splitter.
-On the splitter, only one adapter must be active,
-> the any other adapters should be passive.
-All adapters on same splitter
-> should use same polarization and same sub-band
-> (frequency is greater or less than the value of slof).
+Allows you to connect several DVB-adapters to single converter through a passive splitter.
+On the splitter, only one adapter must be active, the any other adapters should be passive.
+All adapters on same splitter should use same polarization and same sub-band (frequency is greater or less than the value of slof).
+{{< /notice >}}

 ## DiSEqC